Monday, 26 February 2018

 Java Program to Count the number of nodes and leaf nodes of Binary Tree

-In a Binary Tree, each node can have at most two nodes.
-For a binary tree to be a binary search tree (BST), the data of all the nodes in the left sub-tree of the root node should be less than or equals to the data of the root.
-The data of all the nodes in the right sub tree of the root node should be greater than the data of the root.
+In a Binary Tree, each node can have at most two children.
+For a Binary Tree to be a Binary Search Tree (BST), all nodes in the left subtree of the root must have values less than or equal to the root’s value, and all nodes in the right subtree must have values greater than the root’s value.

 Count the total number of Nodes using recursion.